 The advantages of outpatient rehab include:

 - Outpatient rehab is more flexible, allowing the individual the opportunity to continue working, attending school, or performing family responsibilities

 - Outpatient care is a fraction of the cost of inpatient rehab

 - Individual has access to family support on a continuing basis

-When considering the differences between an outpatient vs. inpatient drug rehab, The Treatment Specialist provides high quality inpatient and outpatient care.
-For more information about highly effective inpatient and outpatient programs, please contact The Treatment Specialist today at (866) 644-7911.
+When considering the differences between an outpatient vs. inpatient drug rehab, The Treatment Specialist will connect you with a high quality inpatient and/or outpatient facility.
+For more information about highly effective inpatient and outpatient programs, please contact a Treatment Specialist today at (866) 644-7911.